Hocus-Pocus and Frisby: Plot

 Somerset Frisby has a general store/gas station in a small town, and the townsfolk know him well for the tall tales he spins of his experiences, from his heroism in war to his inventions to his advice to presidents and captains of industry, all of which he fabricates.
 His friends gather in the store to hear him spin his stories, which they find very entertaining, and he often accompanies himself on harmonica.

-That evening, as he is alone at closing time, creatures from another planet lure him into their clutches while disguised as humans, then abduct him to their spaceship.
-They want to add Frisby to their collection of specimens from other planets.
-The aliens, who accept his tales at face value, have heard Frisby claim eight doctoral degrees, so they want him as the outstanding example of the human race.
-Ignoring his plea that he is late for supper, the aliens insist that Frisby accompany them to their planet.
+One day, two identically dressed men pull up to a store in need of fuel for their car.
+Noticing their odd behavior and unfamiliarity with the vehicle, Frisby boasts that he designed the American automobile and can predict the weather 24 hours in advance.
+The men depart, impressed by his claimed achievements and background, stating that they will see him again very soon.
+That afternoon, as Frisby is closing up his store for the day, one man's voice suggests that he will have "quite an adventure" if he steps outside and walks down the road.
+As soon as Frisby leaves his store, he is transported onto a vessel crewed by the two visitors and several others dressed like them.

+The men, who are actually aliens, have selected Frisby as an outstanding member of the human race and plan to take him back to their home planet to exhibit him alongside specimens from other planets.
+Frisby protests that he has fabricated all his exploits and is a consummate liar, but he discovers that the aliens have accepted all his tales as true since they have no concept of dishonesty.
+He punches one alien, causing its human disguise to break apart and reveal its true face.

-Frisby pleads that he is simply a shameless liar, but the aliens have no concept of lying, and ask him to just sit quietly and wait for departure.
-Unable to persuade the aliens to release him, Frisby decides to try to relax by playing his harmonica, and makes the unexpected discovery that the sound is extremely painful to the aliens, who call the notes "death sounds".
-After two or three aliens are rendered senseless by the harmonica, the remaining ones permit Frisby to escape.
-Running back to the general store, he finds his friends waiting to throw him a surprise party; in the evening's excitement, he had forgotten that it is his birthday.
-When he tries to tell them what happened, they enjoy a laugh at what they take to be another of Frisby's tall tales.
+Unable to overpower the aliens or persuade them to release him, Frisby decides to relax by playing his harmonica.
+The sound causes unbearable pain to the aliens, rendering some of them unconscious, while the others allow Frisby to escape.
+Running back to the store, he finds his friends waiting to throw him a surprise party; in the evening's excitement, he has forgotten that it is his birthday.
+When he tries to tell them what happened, they enjoy a laugh at what they perceive to be another of his tall tales and present him with a "World's Greatest Liar" trophy.